mikeshardmind/lumi/README.md

 ### A measured followup to the above

 Many of the issues with python's type system are old, or in some cases even predate the type system.
-A
-BC registration, python's float behavior, and a few others apply here.
+ABC registration, python's float behavior, and a few others apply here.

 Many further issues with python's type system are deep seated and would have excessive costs to fix to existing code bases.